GabeScott/standard-works-vault/General Conference/1973 October - “The Gospel of Jesus Christ Is the Golden Door”.md

 # “The Gospel of Jesus Christ Is the Golden Door”

-*By By Bishop Vaughn J. Featherstone - Second Counselor in the Presiding Bishopric*
+By Bishop Vaughn J. Featherstone - *Second Counselor in the Presiding Bishopric*

 *Given in the October session of the 1973 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1973/10/the-gospel-of-jesus-christ-is-the-golden-door?lang=eng)

 At a news conference in Mexico City after the area conference, President Marion G. Romney was invited by a newsman to answer a question.
 The question was this: Do you have a welfare program in your church?
 And President Romney responded, “Yes, and if you join the Church, you can contribute to it also.”

 That is a true principle of welfare and one that we should understand.
 Welfare is literally giving and not receiving in the Church of Jesus Christ.

-In the 107th section of the Doctrine and Covenants, we read: “The office of a bishop is in administering all temporal things;” and also to be a judge in Israel, “to do the business of the church, to sit in judgment upon transgressors. ...”
-(D&C 107:68, 72.)
+In the 107th section of the Doctrine and Covenants, we read: “The office of a bishop is in administering all temporal things;” and also to be a judge in Israel, “to do the business of the church, to sit in judgment upon transgressors. …” ([[D&C 107.68|D&C 107:68, 72]][[D&C 107.72|]].)

-And then in the 72nd section, we read that he is to keep the bishops storehouse.
-(D&C 72:10.)
+And then in the 72nd section, we read that he is to keep the bishops storehouse. ([[D&C 72.10|D&C 72:10]].)

 Now in the Church in order to fill the bishops storehouse we have a commodity budget, and we assign this out to the regions; they in turn assign it to the stakes and the wards.
 In some cases it is in commodities and in some cases it is in money, cash in lieu.
 And as these funds come into the Church, then we use them to take care of the needs of the poor throughout the regions of the Church.